block-foundation/charter/README.md

 Thank you for being a part of this journey, and for helping us shape a future where everyone has a fair stake in the world we build.
 Let's continue pushing the boundaries of what's possible, together!

+## Charter

+### Article I – Name

+The name of the organization shall be the Block Foundation.

+### Article II – Mission

+The mission of the Block Foundation is to enable architects to take the initiative and contribute to resolving the housing mismatch through the utilization of blockchain technology.

+### Article III – Goals

+- Empower architects to become drivers of social innovation once again.
+- Facilitate the establishment of the Meta-Estate Lab to question and rethink current architectural and housing practices.
+- Unshackle traditional constraints and establish a middle ground between rent and the rigidity of traditional mortgages.
+- Foster a market environment where the boundaries between initiator, creator, investor, and resident are blurred.

 ## Legal Information

 ### Copyright